 A guided wilderness trip is an outing, often over the course of a week or more, where access to modern amenities is limited to what the group brings with them.
 The group tests their survival skills against the natural context and learn to efficiently rely on each other to make sure the wild doesn’t get the best of them.

 Welcome to: The National Outdoor Leadership School

-The NOLS experience focuses on leadership, creating leadership responsibilities that can be shared and rotated among the students as they go on their trip and learn new skills.
+The NOLS experience focuses on leadership, creating leadership responsibilities that can be shared and rotated among the students during the trip.
 Dealing with the unfamiliar living conditions can be stressful not just because people are in nature, but because they have to rely on each other.

 She Just Let Go

 After sea kayaking together for a week in the absence of toilet paper, electricity, shelter, and outside communication, my NOLS team returned to La Paz to decommission our gear and rejoin civilization.
 I spent a day in town saying slow goodbyes to my travel companions as they peeled off one-by-one to return home.
 Early the next morning, I gathered my pack and went to the bus station to catch an airport shuttle.
 In the station’s parking lot, truly alone for the first time since I arrived and feeling like the adventure had now come to an end, I spontaneously burst into tears.
 I couldn’t quite tell why.
 I wasn’t overjoyed or devastated.
 I didn’t feel any obvious failure or success to reckon with.
 But something had changed.
 Something was washing out of me.
 I kept crying until we were loaded onto the shuttle and the embarrassment of weeping in close quarters with strangers made me pull myself back together.

 I don’t know what I released, the indescribable thing I cried over as I left, but I feel better without it.
 Thanks to the experience, I just let go.